-Part 1 in this series covered environmental impacts and can be found here.
-Part 2, which has been extracted with acknowledgement to the United Nations Environment Programme, deals with the environmental impacts of tourism from a global perspective.
+Part 1 in this series covers environmental impacts.
+Part 2 deals with the environmental impacts of tourism from a global perspective.

 Environmental Impacts of Tourism – Global Level